What is LPG | Liquified Petroleum Gas | What is LPG Gas – LP Gas

 LPG Gas Fuel – LPG Fuel – Constituent Gases in LPG

-LPG fuel is not just a single gas.
 LPG gas fuel (LPG fuel) is a mixture of flammable hydrocarbon gases, typically propane, butane and or isobutane.
-LP gas (Liquified Petroleum Gas) is typically used as gas fuel for gas heating, cooking, hot water and various commercial applications.

 There are a number of gases that fall under this category.

-The most common of these include propanebutane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.
+The most common of these include propane, butane (n-butane) and isobutane (i-butane), as well as mixtures of these gases.

 Other gases that also fall under the “LPG” label, including ethane, ethylene, propylene, butylene and isobutylene, as well as mixtures of these gases.